 1 Pe 4:2, “That he no longer should live the rest of his time in the flesh for the lusts of men, but for the will of God.”

-Positionally and legally, Jesus crucified our lust pattern on the cross,
+Jesus crucified our lust pattern on the cross positionally and legally,

 Gal.
 5:24, “And those who are Christ’s have crucified the flesh with its passions and desires.”

-There is an in-born proclivity in each of us to focus on obsessions that are not the will of God.
+There is an inborn predisposition in each of us to focus on obsessions that are not the will of God.

 Do certain lusts control your life?
+Are you so addicted to something that it dominates you?
 Jesus already defeated those lusts on the cross.
 Turn to the cross and allow Him to defeat those sins that ruin your life.

 1 John 2:15-17, “Do not love the world or the things in the world.
 If anyone loves the world, the love of the Father is not in him.
 16For all that is in the world—the lust of the flesh, the lust of the eyes, and the pride of life—is not of the Father but is of the world.
 17And the world is passing away, and the lust of it; but he who does the will of God abides forever.”